manjula-dube/javascript-guidelines/README.md

-# es6-cheatsheet

-Best practices for javasc
+# Best practices for javascript

 ## var versus let / const

 > Besides `var`, we now have access to two new identifiers for storing values